-Certain provisions of the Company's Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation") and Amended and Restated By-laws, as amended, as currently in effect may make it more difficult for a third party to acquire, or may discourage acquisition bids for, the Company and could limit the price that certain investors might be willing to pay in the future for shares of Common Stock.
-These provisions, among other things: (i) require the affirmative vote of the holders of at least 60% of the shares entitled to vote to approve a merger or a sale, lease, transfer or exchange of all or substantially all of the assets of the Company, and (ii) require the affirmative vote of the holders of at least 66 % of the shares entitled to vote to (x) remove a director, (y) amend or repeal certain provisions of the Company's Certificate of Incorporation, and (z) to amend or repeal the By-laws of the Company (except that the Board of Directors may amend by-laws adopted prior to the 1997 Annual Meeting of Stockholders).
+Certain provisions of the Company's Amended and Restated Certificate of Incorporation and Amended and Restated By-laws, as amended, as currently in effect may make it more difficult for a third party to acquire, or may discourage acquisition bids for, the Company and could limit the price that certain investors might be willing to pay in the future for shares of Common Stock.
+These provisions, among other things: (i) require the affirmative vote of the holders of at least 60% of the shares entitled to vote to approve a merger or a sale, lease, transfer or exchange of all or substantially all of the assets of the Company, (ii) require the affirmative vote of the holders of at least 66 2/3% of the shares entitled to vote to remove a director or to fill a vacancy on the Board of Directors, (iii) require the affirmative vote of the holders of at least 80% of the shares entitled to vote to amend or repeal certain provisions of the Company's Amended and Restated Certificate of Incorporation and (iv) require the affirmative vote of at least 66 2/3% of the Company's Board of Directors to amend or repeal the By-laws of the Company.
 In addition, the rights of holders of Common Stock will be subject to, and may be adversely affected by, the rights of any holders of preferred stock of the Company that may be issued in the future and that may be senior to the rights of the holders of Common Stock.
 Under certain conditions, Section 203 of the Delaware General Corporation Law would prohibit the Company from engaging in a "business combination" with an "interested stockholder" (in general, a stockholder owning 15% or more of the Company's outstanding voting stock) for a period of three years.
 In addition, the Company's 1994 Stock Option Plan and 1996 Non-Employee Director Stock Option Plan provide for accelerated vesting of stock options upon a change in control of the Company, and in certain instances, agreements between the Company and its executive officers provide for increased severance payments if such executive officers are terminated without cause within two years after a change in control of the Company.
+At the Special Meeting of the holders of Common Stock to be held on November 12, 1997, such holders will be asked to vote on proposed amendments to the Company's Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation Amendments") that would (i) authorize the Board of Directors to establish from time to time the number of directors constituting the entire Board and enable the Board of Directors to amend or repeal certain By-laws, and (ii) reduce the 80% supermajority voting requirement referred to above.
+These provisions of the Amended and Restated Certificate of Incorporation (whether or not the Certificate of Incorporation Amendments are adopted) may make it more difficult for a third party to acquire, or may discourage acquisition bids for, the Company and could limit the price that certain investors might be willing to pay in the future for shares of Common Stock.